GautamGupta/bb-legacy-plugins/ajax-report-post/trunk/readme.txt

 Workflow:

-- User clicks on the “Report” link below a post.
+- User clicks on the "Report" link below a post.
 - Submit report
 - Data and user ip gets stored into database
 - Admin gets notified by email with link to the post